Watson Losing Its Huge Wood

 This is still the only Murray Valley wine to ever win the Jim.
 Considering the entire basin is devoted to excess irrigation of vineyards designed to produce wines made to be consumed young, this is a devastating indictment of Australia’s vino-industrial complex.

-The Watson went completely awry in 1974, when the John Glaetzer/Wolf Blass juggernaut took it away with another Langhorne Creek, but one absolutely stacked with sappy, sooty American oak.
+The Watson went completely awry in 1974, when the John Glaetzer/Wolf Blass juggernaut took it away with another Langhorne Creek, but one absolutely stacked with minty eucalypt and sappy, sooty American oak.
 They did it three years in a row, with three consecutive vintages, and Mike Fallon, Blassie’s PR terrier, rung every inch of promo he could squeeze from that glamour gong.
 After that, the Jimmy jug was commonly regarded to be worth a cool million bucks worth of promotion and press, but it had absolutely nothing to do with wines meant to be drunk in a bistro as one-year-olds.